jessepav/libgdx-wiki-old/Reading-&-writing-JSON.md

 ## <a id="customizing-serialization"></a>Customizing Serialization ##

-Usually automatic serialization is desired and there is no need to customize how specific classes are serialized.
-When needed, serialization can be customized by either having the class to be serialized implement the `Json.Serializable` interface, or by registering a `Json.Serializer` with the `Json` instance.
+Usually automatic serialization is sufficient, however there are some classes where automatic serialization is not possible or custom serialization is desired.
+Serialization may be customized by having the class implement the `Json.Serializable` interface or by registering a `Json.Serializer` with the `Json` instance.

 This example uses `Json.Serializable` to write a phone number as an object with a single field: